appsmithorg/appsmith-docs/website/docs/learning-and-resources/tutorials/review-moderator-dashboard/creating-interactive-views-using-lists-and-charts.md

 }}
 ```

-Ayousome, you've successfully written your first JS function on Appsmith.
+Great, you've successfully written your first JS function on Appsmith.
 As you can notice, these are primary Invoked functions, which means it runs as soon as it defined.
 Inside the function, you've first used the **`storeValue`** method to store the business key from businessTable into the **`business_id`** variable.
 Next, you've used a **`navigateTo`** method to be able to redirect to a new page.

 Now create a new page and name it "Business Reviews".
 So, when you click the button, it takes you to a page called **"Business Reviews."**

-As you can see here, as soon as the vieyour clicks the button, it now navigates to a new Page.
+As you can see here, as soon as the viewer clicks the button, it now navigates to a new Page.
 Also, you have the **`business_id`** saved from the selected row.

 ### Using Store Value in DB Queries